-Power of Attorney allows you to choose someone else to deal with third parties, such as banks or the local council, on your behalf, should you be unable to do so in the future.
+Power of Attorney (PoA) allows you to choose someone else to make important decisions or act on your behalf, should you be unable to do so in the future.
+For example, a PoA will make it easier for someone to deal with third parties, such as banks, the tax office or the local council on your behalf.

 Enduring Power of Attorney (EPA)

-An Enduring Power of Attorney has to be set up and registered before it’s needed and while you (the 'donor') are capable of making your own decisions (have ‘mental capacity’) at the time the document is signed.
+An Enduring Power of Attorney (EPA) appoints someone to manage your property and financial affairs.
+It must be set up and registered before it’s needed.
+The document must be signed while you (the ‘donor’) are capable of making your own decisions (have ‘mental capacity’).

 You can give ‘power’ to one or more people.
 It’s important that you choose people you can trust to act in your best interests.

 General Power of Attorney (GPA)

 If you want someone to look after your property and financial affairs for a certain period of time, you can give them a General Power of Attorney.
 A General Power of Attorney is only valid as long as you have mental capacity.
 You might choose a GPA if you want someone to look after your financial affairs for a temporary period, if you have health problems or you are abroad for a long period of time, for example.